MengHS97/FYP_SC4079/README.md

 - Adversarial Attacks on FashionMNIST with FGSM and PGD attacks with Defense.ipynb: The python is use to run on the datasets on FashionMNIST with the adversarial attacks on FGSM & PGD with integration on the defense mechanism.

- - The python is use to run on the datasets on MNIST with the adversarial attacks on FGSM & PGD with integration on the defense mechanism.
+- Adversarial Attacks on MNIST with FGSM and PGD attacks with Defense.ipynb: The python is use to run on the datasets on MNIST with the adversarial attacks on FGSM & PGD with integration on the defense mechanism.

 ## VGG Model
 - VGG_Implementation_CIFAR10_with Defense.ipynb: The python is use to run on the datasets on CIFAR10 with VGG with the adversarial attacks on FGSM & PGD with integration on the defense mechanism.